adambraimbridge/asari/README.md

 # Developers

-## Command heirarchy and directory structure
+## Command hierarchy and directory structure

 This project follows the example provided in the Yards documentation for command hierarchy and directory structure.